mspnp/aks-baseline-regulated/docs/conditional-access.md

 Remember to test all conditional access policies using a safe and controlled rollout procedure before applying to all users.
 Paired with [Azure AD JIT access](https://docs.microsoft.com/azure/aks/managed-aad#configure-just-in-time-cluster-access-with-azure-ad-and-aks), this provides a very robust access control solution for your private cluster.

-## Applying via Windows Powershell
+## Applying via Windows PowerShell

-Here's an example that will block
+For many administrators, PowerShell is already an understood scripting tool.
+The following example shows how to use the Azure AD PowerShell module to apply a Conditional Access policy.

 ```powershell
 Install-Module -Name AzureAD -Force -Scope CurrentUser